Download from the App Store HERE.

 1st violation (unless severe) will result in a written warning.

-4th violation all grade levels, loss of school bus service.
-In order to be considered for reinstatement the parent(s) must contact the Transportation Dept. to arrange a hearing with the student, parent, Director of Transportation, and Assistant Superintendent.
-Transportation service may or may not be reinstated.
+For reinstatement the parent(s) must contact the Transportation Dept. to arrange a hearing with the student, parent, Director of Transportation, and Assistant Superintendent.

 In all cases, a copy of the notification must be signed by a parent/guardian and student and returned to the driver before the student may ride again.